-One of the first things I wanted to do this spring after the big move was to plant the chickens their garden.
+One of the first things I wanted to do that spring after the big move was to plant the chickens their garden.
 My neighbor/friend/landlord tilled me up a large space behind the bee hives and I eagerly scattered seeds.
 My hens came up behind me and gobbled them up as fast as they could (some people say chickens are a direct descendant of dinosaurs.
 I think they are a mutation of piranhas with legs, inhaling everything in sight in a fraction of a second.)
 That was not exactly what I had in mind for a foraging garden, but I sprinkled seeds liberally, hoping the chickens wouldn’t find them all before they had a chance to grow.

 As it turns out, lots of seeds survived and before long I had a thriving chicken garden with tiny blue flowers blooming prolifically throughout.